-As of early 2016, no de facto standards have emerged which define best practices in configuring color grading systems for 2160p/HDR/WCG grading and rendering.
+As of 2016, no de facto standards emerged which define best practices in configuring color grading systems for 2160p/HDR/WCG grading and rendering.
 A full discussion of this topic is beyond the scope of this document and it is recommended that the reader consult with the manufacturer of their specific tool.
+Annex A may provide some insight into this topic.